 Assignment:

 Write a “roots” paper; dig into family photo archives, probe family lore, myth and history, and perhaps, interview.
-Below are two examples from The Common.
+Below are some examples from The Common.

-“Death of the Family Farm” by Sarah Smarsh: demonstrates how an author (and student) might make a gentle shift away from personal narrative (and out of the spotlight) into the role of observer or even chronicler.
+“Death of the Family Farm” by Sarah Smarsh (Issue 8): This essay demonstrates how an author (and student) might make a gentle shift away from personal narrative (and out of the spotlight) into the role of observer or even chronicler.

-“Country” by Mistinguette Smith: an edgy and persuasive argument, its voice, its deeply personal and historical braid, a wonderful model for conveying the family history through a particular lens.
+“Country” by Mistinguette Smith: An edgy and persuasive argument, its voice, its deeply personal and historical braid provide a wonderful model for conveying the family history through a particular lens.
 Supports a discussion on craft while students are working on personal essays (may also be presented in conjunction with other texts that probe migration within the US – Richard Wright, Zora Neale Hurston, etc.).

 Adapted from Ralph Sneeden, English Teacher, Phillips Exeter Academy